 On receipt of a mains failure condition there is a ten-second start delay.
-The engine pre-heat circuit is then energised for ten seconds (LPWT4 only) after which the set will start and run up to speed and voltage.
+The set will start and run up to speed and voltage.

 When the set is ready the changeover contactor operates to isolate the mains (utilities) circuit and then transfers the load circuit on to the generator.